-Because Max can't bark and eat at the same time (he's not that clever!) he stopped barking.
+Because Max can't bark and eat simultaneously (he's not that clever!), he stopped barking.

-We practised this for a week and it wasn't long before my Cocker began to associate treats with the delivery of the mail and stopped barking when he arrived.
+We practised this for a week, and it wasn't long before my Cocker began to associate treats with the mail delivery and stopped barking when he arrived.
 Job done!

-On the subject of 'why do dogs bark', it may be that your pooch is barking to let you know he's not comfortable; he may be too hot, wet and cold, or he may be hungry.
+On the subject of 'why do dogs bark', it may be that your pet is barking to let you know he's not comfortable; he may be too hot, wet and cold, or hungry.

-If he's wet and cold because he's outside, bring him indoors and dry him off.
+If he's wet and cold because he's outside in the cold and it's raining, bring him indoors and dry him off.

 If he's hungry, feed him.